-TNX-102 SL is a proprietary sublingual tablet formulation of CBP that efficiently delivers CBP across the oral mucosal membrane into the systemic circulation.
-We have active IND's for TNX-102 SL as a bedtime treatment for fibromyalgia, PTSD, fibromyalgia-type Long COVID, AAD and AUD.
+TNX-102 SL is a proprietary sublingual tablet formulation of cyclobenzaprine ("CBP") that efficiently delivers CBP across the oral mucosal membrane into the systemic circulation.
+We have active IND's for TNX-102 SL as a bedtime treatment for fibromyalgia, PTSD, of multi-site pain associated with Long COVID, AAD and AUD.
 The University of North Carolina has an investigator-initiated IND for ASD that references our INDs.
 We own all rights to TNX-102 SL in all geographies, and we bear no obligations to third parties for any future development or commercialization.
 Excipients used in TNX-102 SL are approved for pharmaceutical use.
-Some of the excipients were specially selected to promote a local oral environment that facilitates mucosal absorption of CBP.
+Some of the excipients were specially selected to promote a local oral environment that facilitates transmucosal absorption of CBP.

 The current TNX-102 SL sublingual tablets each contain 2.8 mg of CBP.
-TNX-102 SL 5.6 mg (two 2.8 mg tablets) at bedtime has completed two positive Phase 3 studies for the management of fibromyalgia.
 We selected this dose with the goal of providing a balance of efficacy, safety, and tolerability that would be acceptable as a first-line therapy and for long-term use, and in-patient populations characterized by burdensome symptoms and sensitivity to medications.